Founders in Focus: DataGrail

-Welcome to the next post in our Founders in Focus series.
+Welcome to our Founders in Focus series, where each month we highlight one of the founders of Okta Ventures’ portfolio companies.
+You’ll learn more about them and how they work with Okta.
 This month, we’re getting to know DataGrail, and their mission around privacy compliance.

 What is DataGrail and what is your mission?

 DataGrail aims to make privacy compliance easier for organizations.
 Our platform eliminates the error-prone, manual, and time-consuming processes associated with CCPA and GDPR.
 This makes it easier for customers to sustain compliance with changing regulations and build trust with consumers.

 In 2018, Daniel Barber, Earl Hathaway and Ignacio Zendejas launched DataGrail, becoming one of the first companies to build a platform specifically designed to help organizations handle emerging privacy regulations like GDPR and CCPA.
 Based in San Francisco, DataGrail’s founders were uniquely qualified to build a technology-first platform to help modern companies simplify and automate privacy compliance.
 They have backgrounds working with massive datasets, spanning data products to consumer apps at companies like Responsys, Quantcast, and Facebook.
 In late 2017, the trio began exploring the challenges that businesses would face with forthcoming privacy reform like the GDPR—specifically as application growth continued to rise.
 Along with Okta Ventures, DataGrail has received funding from Cloud Apps Capital Partners, Operator Collective, Basis Set Ventures, Gunderson Dettmer, American Express Ventures, and several prominent angels.
 In support of a growing list of customers, the DataGrail team has grown from three founders to over 30 employees in just 18 months.